Documentation 7 min read

 By default, the script automatically tracks page views when:

-1. The page initially loads.
+1. The page initially loads (after the DOMContentLoaded or load event).

 JavaScript Errors